This chopped tomato, onion, lime, cilantro blend is served fresh as a popular Mexican appetizer and condiment.

 Gluten Free Chips

 During a recent visit to Puerto Vallarta, chef Diego, at the Villamagna, asked if he could do anything to improve my breakfast.
 I asked if it would be possible to have some fresh Pico de Gallo to go with my omelet.
-He returned from the kitchen a few minutes later with the most delicious concoction I’d ever sampled.
+He returned from the kitchen a few minutes later with one of the most delicious tomato condiments I’d ever sampled.
 He then explained how it was made.

 Pico de Gallo – Traditional Mexican Tomato Salsa

 - 4-5 plum or Roma tomatoes (chopped in cubes, about 3 cups)